-You have so many parameters to consider when choosing a motorhome, from how large it is to what kinds of amenities it contains, but one of the most important factors is the type of fuel 4126631-0-15634021it takes.
+You have so many parameters to consider when choosing a motorhome, from how large it is to what kinds of amenities it contains, but one of the most important factors is the type of fuel it takes.
 Motorhomes come in both gas-powered and diesel-powered or “diesel pusher” styles, and each fuel type has its own advantages.
 The size of the motorhome depends on the fuel style, too, which also dramatically affects the cost of the motorhome.

 If you’re not sure of the differences between these two fuel types, you should read Krenek RV’s breakdown of their traits below.
 Our dealership is located in Coloma, Michigan, and we carry a wide selection of motorhomes in several styles, so when you’re ready to buy, come see us!